 chimneys are common places of entry.
 Be sure the top of your chimney is sreened off and double check to make sure yours is

 sealed up tight.
-Chimneys are common places where bats enter.
-Check the outside of your home for droppings.Bat droppings
+Chimneys are common places where bats will enter into your basement.
+Check the outside of your home

 Bats Attacking Kids In Swimming Pool